 We will estimate the probability for each intervention to be the best for each outcome, given the relative effect sizes as estimated in NMA.
-Separate analyses will be conducted considering lisdexamfetamine as part of amphetamine derivatives and as an individual drug.
-As described in Salanti $et \ al,^{53}$ we will obtain a hierarchy of the competing interventions using the Surface Under the Cumulative RAnking curve (SUCRA) and mean ranks.
+As described in Salanti , we will obtain a hierarchy of the competing interventions using the Surface Under the Cumulative RAnking curve (SUCRA) and mean ranks.
 SUCRA values will be expressed as percentage, showing the relative probability of an intervention to be among the best options without uncertainty.